AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/spa-dynamic-routes.md

     + __Name__: `beervana-in-portland`
         + This value defines the AEM page's URL, and therefore must match the SPA' route's last segment

-These two AEM pages hold the respective authored content for their matching SPA routes.
+These two AEM pages hold the respective-authored content for their matching SPA routes.
 If other SPA routes require authoring, new AEM Pages must be created at their SPA's URL under the Remote SPA page's root page (`/content/wknd-app/us/en/home`) in AEM.

 ## Update the WKND App